Damon Runyon identifies today’s most brilliant early career scientists and funds their innovative cancer research.

 c) Outcomes research and health services research.

-Preference will be given to research that adheres to the “Handshake Rule,” meaning that the physician will meet each patient in their research studies.
+Preference will be given to research that adheres to the “Handshake Rule,” meaning that the physician will conduct research studies that directly involve patients.
+(This rule does not apply to pathologist candidates.)

 Research, Training and Development